 No, no, of course it is not.
 Seeing how he reacted both as a child, and his conspicuous silence concerning Alex during normal circumstances… With as secretive as he can be, revealing what is surely one of his largest secrets would be—

-He looks away from me, and sighs.
+He looks away once more, and sighs.

 He truly is—

 “Alex was my friend, my dearest one in the world, but also…

 “Maybe…no, we were too young for me to really call him my husband,” he whispers even more softly now, the words scarcely coming out.
 “But that’s how we viewed one another, without question… I know what the rest of the world believes, that we were sinful, spitting in the face of the gods.
 Sometimes even I wonder if they were right—but even still, I don’t know how to look at what we had and view it as anything other than a ray of shining light.